shennarwp/resume2/README.md

 - [Azure Static Web App](https://victorious-moss-02a509500.7.azurestaticapps.net/)
 - [GitHub Pages](https://shennarwp.github.io/resume2/)

-This repository is intended to learn the use of GitHub Action with Azure + self hosted environment (Hetzner) to perform CI/CD.
+This repository is intended to learn the use of GitHub Action with Azure + self-hosted environment (Hetzner) to perform CI/CD.